Students can complete the MLIS degree by taking face-to-face classes or distance classes.

 - Compressed Video – students attend class in Baton Rouge and in other classrooms around the state.
 We currently offer very few courses in this format.

-A schedule of courses and the format in which they will taught is available at Course Schedules.
+A tentative schedule of courses and the format in which they will taught is available here.

 Students in the Archives Specialization must take a few classes on the LSU campus.
 The Archival Education Collaborative uses compressed video to share its courses.
 Students on the LSU campus are able to see and hear the instructor and students at other sites.